ryban/Noisy/README.md

 Noisy
 =====

-A small C++ library for generating coherent noise such as Simplex noise, Fractal Brownian Motion, Ridged Multi fractals, Voronoi.
+A small C++ library for generating coherent noise such as Simplex noise, Fractal Brownian Motion, Ridged Multi fractals, and Voronoi noise.
 Provides functionality to combine the noise functions in numerous ways.

 Building
 =====